pagkly/Zed/Investopedia4/How the London Interbank Bid Rate (LIBID) Works.md

 ## The Difference Between LIBID and LIBOR

 Both LIBID and LIBOR are reference rates set by banks in the London interbank market.
-The London interbank market is a wholesale money market in London where banks exchange currencies either directly or through electronic trading platforms.
+The London interbank market is a [[Wholesale Money|wholesale money]] market in London where banks exchange currencies either directly or through electronic trading platforms.

 LIBOR is the benchmark rate for interbank lending and is calculated for seven maturities for five currencies: the [Swiss franc](https://www.investopedia.com/terms/c/chf.asp), the euro, the [pound sterling](https://www.investopedia.com/articles/forex/11/british-pound-what-every-fx-trader-should-know.asp), the U.S. dollar, and the [Japanese yen](https://www.investopedia.com/terms/j/jpy.asp).
 There are actually 35 rates that are released to the market every day.

 Due to recent scandals and questions around its validity as a benchmark rate, LIBOR is being phased out.
-According to the Federal Reserve and regulators in the U.K., LIBOR will be phased out by June 30, 2023, and will be replaced by the [[Secured Overnight Financing Rate]](https://www.investopedia.com/secured-overnight-financing-rate-sofr-4683954) (SOFR).
+According to the Federal Reserve and regulators in the U.K., LIBOR [[Will|will]] be phased out by June 30, 2023, and will be replaced by the [[Secured Overnight Financing Rate]](https://www.investopedia.com/secured-overnight-financing-rate-sofr-4683954) (SOFR).
 As part of this phase-out, LIBOR one-week and two-month USD LIBOR rates will no longer be published after December 31, 2021.1

 ## How the LIBID Rate Is Used

-Both of these rates (especially LIBOR) are considered the foremost global reference rates for short-term interest rates of a variety of global financial instruments such as short-term interest futures contracts, forward rate agreements, interest rate swaps, and currency options.
+Both of these rates (especially LIBOR) are considered the foremost global reference rates for short-term interest rates of a variety of global financial instruments such as short-term interest [[Futures|futures]] contracts, forward rate agreements, interest rate swaps, and currency options.

 LIBOR is also a key driver in the eurodollar market and is the basis for retail products like mortgages and student loans.
 They are derived from a filtered average of the world's most creditworthy banks' interbank bid/ask rates for institutional loans with maturities that range between overnight and one year.